 Affiliate Marketing

-The first and most common way to monetize your Christian blog is through affiliate marketing.
-This is where you promote products in blog content and earn a commission when sales are generated.
 Most new bloggers don’t do very well with affiliate marketing because they don’t really have a plan or strategy and just randomly throw links in their blog posts.
-By focusing on products and services your target audience needs or wants and writing blog content centered around that, you’ll have much better conversion rates.
-You can also expand beyond the blog by using affiliate links on Pinterest.
+By focusing on products and services your target audience needs or wants and writing blog content centered around their search queries, you’ll have much better conversion rates.

 About 2 years ago, I did finally break down and take Making Sense of Affiliate Marketing which sort of opened my eyes to some things I hadn’t previously thought of in the way of promoting affiliate products.
 While I did learn a lot from the course, it didn’t teach me about the importance of (or how to do) SEO research for my blog.
 Now that I fully understand SEO, my affiliate products do much better than when I first took that course.

-Product posts are a great way to reach your blog audience with affiliate products.
-Instead of just writing about a single product, think of what general types of products your audience might be searching for on Google.
 For example, a Christian mom blogger focusing on helping moms of preschool children could write product roundup posts on things like “nontoxic bath toys” or something like that.
 Then write it like a regular blog post but list several product options in that category.
 These are the things your readers would naturally be searching for.

 Here are some product posts we’ve written for Bibles and Bible journals: